 Walk Between Oceans at Frigate Bay

-Like St. Maarten, St. Kitts is a meeting of two worlds.
-Not only is it one-half of a country (with Nevis, its neighboring island), it’s also where the Pacific meets the Atlantic—and you can certainly feel it when you’re on the ground.
-North Frigate Bay is where the Atlantic waves thunder against the shoreline, while South Frigate Bay, where the Caribbean makes its last gasp, is noticeably warmer and more sheltered.
+St. Kitts is also a meeting of two worlds.
+Not only is it half of a country (with Nevis, its neighboring island), it’s also where the Pacific meets the Atlantic—and you can certainly feel it.
+North Frigate Bay is where the Atlantic waves thunder against the shoreline, while South Frigate Bay, noticeably warmer, is where the Caribbean makes its last gasp.

-It’s a good place for a beginner’s hike—whether along each mile-long bay or in a wide loop.
-If your legs are feeling up for a bigger challenge and if time allows, take a hike up Mount Liamuiga, a dormant volcano with the charming former name of “Mount Misery.”
+It’s a good place for a hike—whether along each mile-long bay or in a wide loop.
+If your legs are feeling up for a challenge, hike up Mount Liamuiga, a dormant volcano with the charming former name of “Mount Misery.”

 Ride the Atlantic Winds—Or Be Blasted into the Sky

-With great Atlantic waves come terrific opportunities for watersports—and St. Kitts caters for every kind.
+With great Atlantic waves come terrific opportunities for watersports—and St. Kitts caters to every kind.

-Of the most exciting options available, windsurfing is probably the easiest to pick up (don’t be fooled by appearances—modern boards are light and stable, and sails are surprisingly easy to handle).
-Next up the excitement ladder (and requiring a higher level of physical fitness), try kitesurfing, where you’re dragged high into the air in a series of heart-stopping leaps and descents that end when you smack your surfboard back onto the water.
-And if you’re really adventurous, take to the air, on twin jets of pressurized water, better known as flyboarding.
-Don’t worry, it’s not as tough as it first looks.
+Of the most exciting options available, windsurfing is also the easiest to pick up—honestly!
+Modern boards are light and stable, and sails are surprisingly easy to handle.
+Next up the excitement ladder (and requiring more physical fitness), try kitesurfing, where you’re dragged high into the air before your surfboard smacks back onto the water.
+If you’re really adventurous, take to the air, on twin jets of pressurized water, better known as flyboarding.

 This post was created for Away We Go with Carnival, the destination for getting in the getaway state of mind.